-The Children’s Museum will be an integral part of the educational ecosystem of our community.
+The Children’s Museum and Science Center will be an integral part of the educational ecosystem of our community.
 We will be, first and foremost, an educational institution, open to every member of the community.
 Exhibits will have no instructions because there are no wrong ways to interact with them.
 The new museum will be specifically designed to maximize open-ended and imaginative play and exploration.

 The museum will be located in the heart of El Paso’s Downtown Arts District and is currently scheduled to open its doors in late 2022.